redis-stack/redis-stack-docs/docs/stack/about/index.md

 * View data structures visually with the Browser tool and group keys according to their namespaces.
 * Use CRUD most Redis Stack data structures.
 * Leverage Workbench, an advanced command-line interface with intelligent command auto-complete and complex data visualizations.
-* Analyze traffic to Redis in real time with the Profiler tool
+* Analyze traffic to Redis in real time using the Profiler tool.
 * Use embedded Redis CLI at any time.
 * Analyze memory usage with the Memory Analysis tool.
 * Identify and troubleshoot bottlenecks using the Slowlog tool.